deepaklearner/sample_cypher/README_3.md

 As of now, I am creating a connection object in the class __init__ method?
 Is this good or not good?

 4.2 any change in main.py code

+4.3. or should i use a common .. to retry all connections 3 times in some common fucntion?

+4.4 refactored code